 The Umbwe route is probably the most beautiful route by which to ascend the mountain.
 All your supplies and camping equipment are portered up for you (tents, 25 mm mattresses, awnings, stools, lights, etc), and your meals are prepared.
 Your personal baggage limit is 12 kg for the climb.
 Tents and sleeping mattresses are supplied on this trip.

-- Additional rest day and longer time on mountain to acclimatise vastly increases your chance of reaching the summit.
+- Additional rest day and longer time on mountain to acclimatize vastly increases your chance of reaching the summit.

 - Dedicated cook team ensures high level of hygiene

-- Less utilised, more scenic route dubbed ‘the best kept secret of Kilimanjaro’
+- Less utilized, more scenic but tough route dubbed ‘the best kept secret of Kilimanjaro’